| Like most overweight people I have been through

 weekly counseling sessions and I make sure to attend monthly support

+group meetings.
 Don't be afraid to ask questions, and don't let

 one person’s results, good or bad, decide for you what is best.